centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/add-a-poller-to-configuration.md

   ![image](../../assets/monitoring/monitoring-servers/poller-generate-config.png)

-  The Poller's engine will then start and connect to the Broker service of the central server or remote server (according to which one you have attached the poller to).
+  The poller's engine will then start and connect to the Broker service of the central server or remote server (according to which one you have attached the poller to).

   ![image](../../assets/monitoring/monitoring-servers/poller-list-zmq-started.png)